logeeker/VR-Observatory/Audit Landing Page/Audit 3 landing page.md

 ### Model Transformation (Taizhou)
 Our group based on the “Iterative Model” to process the Model Transformation.
 Taizhou has separated the large model into several parts, define them with new name and convert them into Blender to reduce polygons.
 In addition, during the convertion of the model, Taizhou process some basic operations to adjust the components and reduce the polygons.

+### File Redownloading (Min)
+Since the old downloaded models missed some files, it was difficult to find the missing files in thousands of components, thus Min redownloaded all models from SolidWork PDM.
+Due to the wrong folder format, the thousands of files cannot be downloaded as a zip file, so Min downloaded these files manually (which really took a long time).

-### LOD group demo (Min)
+### Model Categorizing and Conversion (Min)
-By searching for some resources, the Level of Detail (LOD) group was considered as an optimization method.
-LOD means the complexity of a model will decrease when it move away from the viewer.
-Since each member worked in parallel, the optimization cannot be tested on the project model without other functions.
-Currently, Min has made a demo to test the effect of LOD group.
-Three models were added in a LOD group.
-This optimization method will be used in the project model this week.
+One of the most important components of our project is the telescope.
+The telescope assembly contains many detailed models which are not necessary for our game model, removing these trivial models can not only reduce the model size but also increase the calculating time in Unity.
+Min categorized the components of telescope as 16 parts, like the frame, elevation cable, stair, etc. She also converted these SOLIDWORKS Assemblies to iges files and removed the models with more than 1GB size.

 ### Door and shutter Animation (Lifu)
 Our client required us to add some animations to the models, like the opening and closing of the door.
 By the end of week 9, Lifu has implemented animations of the shutter and the door.
 By combining the trigger with the animation, users can open the door and shutter by touching the trigger.

 ### Controls (Seng)
-I have been mainly working on the implementation of VR.
+He has been mainly working on the implementation of VR.
 Similar to the previous non VR version, the VR version has a flying mode with no collision detection and a walking mode with collision detection activated.
 Both the VR and non VR version of the controls are now integrated in the actual project with the observatory models.
-Other than the controls I have also set up Unity Collaborate (it's basically version control for Unity) to speed up the development for the team.
+Other than the controls he havs also set up Unity Collaborate (it's basically version control for Unity) to speed up the development for the team.

 ## VALUE DELIVERED TO THE CLIENT